khuongduy354/kundi/readme.md

 - Firestore
 document -> collection -> document

+- typing
+request has basemodel for typing same for respones
+usually response can return basemodel or dict these can be converted back and forth  https://fastapi.tiangolo.com/tutorial/extra-models/ having typing is extremely beneficial in coding and auto docs

 # Design decisions
 Review sys: https://en.wikipedia.org/wiki/Leitner_system, overkill :)
 -> use a 5 box, simpler method